bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

     Fields:
         prompt: The prompt to send to the LLM (templated beforehand).
-        model: The model identifier to use (provider:model_name format).
+        model: The model identifier to use (provider/model_name format).
         artifact: The name under which to store the LLM response in context.
     """